bbauska/zombiePolitics/README.md

 linguistic isolation for 30 days-the only human contact being with interrogators.
 In October 2003, he underwent another 30-day period of solitary confinement.
 The interrogators displayed a ruthlessness with this young boy that is hard to imagine, all in the absence of legal counsel for jawad.
-For instance, “Military records from throughout 2003 indicate that Mohammed repeatedly cried and asked for his mother during interrogation.
-Upon information and belief; before one interroga­ tion, Mohammed fainted, complained of dizziness and stomach pain, but was given an IV and forced to go through with the interrogation.”17 Driven to despair over his treatment,]awad attempted suicide on December 25, 2003.
-Hints of such despair had been observed by one interrogator, who approached a military psychol­ ogist and asked that the “techniques being applied to _lawad should be temporari­ ly halted because they were causing him to dissociate, to crack up without providing good information.”13
+For instance, "Military records from throughout 2003 indicate that Mohammed repeatedly cried and asked for his mother during interrogation.
+Upon information and belief; before one interroga­ tion, Mohammed fainted, complained of dizziness and stomach pain, but was given an IV and forced to go through with the interrogation."17 Driven to despair over his treatment,]awad attempted suicide on December 25, 2003.
+Hints of such despair had been observed by one interrogator, who approached a military psychol­ ogist and asked that the "techniques being applied to _lawad should be temporari­ ly halted because they were causing him to dissociate, to crack up without providing good information."13

-These techniques were particularly severe and, as Meteor Blades points out, can cause “physical deterioration, panic, rage, loss of appetite, lethargy, paranoia, hallu­ cinations, self-mutilation, cognitive dysfunction, disorientation and mental break­ downs, any of which, alone or in combination, can spur the detainee to give interrogators more information than he might otherwise surrender.”l9 Not only did Army Lieutenant Colonel Diane M. Zeirhoffer, a licensed psychologist, refuse to stop the abuse, which she had ordered; she also-according to the testimony of Lieutenant Colonel Vandeveld-engaged in a psychological assessment not to “assist in identifying and treating any emotional or psychological disturbances Mr.
+These techniques were particularly severe and, as Meteor Blades points out, can cause "physical deterioration, panic, rage, loss of appetite, lethargy, paranoia, hallu­ cinations, self-mutilation, cognitive dysfunction, disorientation and mental break­ downs, any of which, alone or in combination, can spur the detainee to give interrogators more information than he might otherwise surrender."l9 Not only did Army Lieutenant Colonel Diane M. Zeirhoffer, a licensed psychologist, refuse to stop the abuse, which she had ordered; she also-according to the testimony of Lieutenant Colonel Vandeveld-engaged in a psychological assessment not to "assist in identifying and treating any emotional or psychological disturbances Mr.
 _lawad might have been suffering from.
 It was instead conducted to assist the inter­ rogators in extracting information from Mr. jawad, even exploiting his mental vul­ nerabilities to do so ....
-From my perspective, this officer had employed his or her professional training and expertise in a profoundly unethical manner.”20
+From my perspective, this officer had employed his or her professional training and expertise in a profoundly unethical manner."20

-This is an egregious example of how the war on ICITOI, its reign of illegal legal­ ities, and its supportive culture of cruelty transforms members of a profession who take an oath to “do no harm” into military thugs who use their professional skills in the service of CIA and military interrogations and detainee torture-even the almost unspeakable torture of juveniles.The abuse of jawad, bordering on Gestapo­ like sadism, continued after his attempted suicide.
-From May 7-20, 2004, he was subjected to what military interrogators called the “frequent flyer” program, which was a systemic regime of sleep disruption and deprivation. ln order to disrupt his sleep cycle, Jawad, according to military records, “was moved between two differ­ ent cells 112 times, on average every two hours and S0 minutes, day and night.
-Every time he was moved, he was shackled.”21 As a result of this abuse, “Mohammed’s medical records indicate that significant health effects he suffered during this time include blood in his urine, bodily pain, and a weight loss of 10% from April 2004 to May 2004.”22 At a]une 2008 military commission hearing, ]awad’s U.S. military lawyer inquired as to why “someone in a position of authority . _ and not just the guards" was not being held accountable for _Iawad’s subjection to the “frequent flyer” program.23 The govemment refused to supply any names or prosecute any­ one involved in the program, citing their right to privacy, as if such a right overrides “allegations of torture or other cruel, inhuman or degrading treatment or punish­ ment and the right of victims of human rights violations to remedy.”24
+This is an egregious example of how the war on ICITOI, its reign of illegal legal­ ities, and its supportive culture of cruelty transforms members of a profession who take an oath to "do no harm" into military thugs who use their professional skills in the service of CIA and military interrogations and detainee torture-even the almost unspeakable torture of juveniles.The abuse of jawad, bordering on Gestapo­ like sadism, continued after his attempted suicide.
+From May 7-20, 2004, he was subjected to what military interrogators called the "frequent flyer" program, which was a systemic regime of sleep disruption and deprivation. ln order to disrupt his sleep cycle, Jawad, according to military records, "was moved between two differ­ ent cells 112 times, on average every two hours and S0 minutes, day and night.
+Every time he was moved, he was shackled."21 As a result of this abuse, "Mohammed’s medical records indicate that significant health effects he suffered during this time include blood in his urine, bodily pain, and a weight loss of 10% from April 2004 to May 2004."22 At a]une 2008 military commission hearing, ]awad’s U.S. military lawyer inquired as to why "someone in a position of authority . _ and not just the guards" was not being held accountable for _Iawad’s subjection to the "frequent flyer" program.23 The govemment refused to supply any names or prosecute any­ one involved in the program, citing their right to privacy, as if such a right overrides "allegations of torture or other cruel, inhuman or degrading treatment or punish­ ment and the right of victims of human rights violations to remedy."24

-The torture and abuse of the child detainee Mohammed ]awad continued up to about June 2, 2008, when he was “beaten, kicked, and pepper-sprayed while he was on the ground with his feet and hands in shackles, for allegedly not comply­ ing with guards' instructions.
-Fifteen days later, there were still visible marks con­ sistent with physical abuse on his body, including his arms, knees, shoulder, forehead, and ribs.”25 How the Obama administration could possibly defend building a criminal case against Mohammed jawad, given that he was under 18 years of age at the time of his arrest and had endured endless years of torture and abuse at the hands of the U.S. government, raises serious questions about the ethical and polit­ ical integrity of this government and its alleged commitment to human rights.
+The torture and abuse of the child detainee Mohammed ]awad continued up to about June 2, 2008, when he was "beaten, kicked, and pepper-sprayed while he was on the ground with his feet and hands in shackles, for allegedly not comply­ ing with guards' instructions.
+Fifteen days later, there were still visible marks con­ sistent with physical abuse on his body, including his arms, knees, shoulder, forehead, and ribs."25 How the Obama administration could possibly defend building a criminal case against Mohammed jawad, given that he was under 18 years of age at the time of his arrest and had endured endless years of torture and abuse at the hands of the U.S. government, raises serious questions about the ethical and polit­ ical integrity of this government and its alleged commitment to human rights.

-The case against this young man was so weak that _Iudge Ellen Segal Huvellc has not only accused the government of “dragging [the case] out for no good rea­ son," but also expressed alarm at how weak the government’s case was, stating in a refusal to give them an extension to amass new evidence against ]awad, “You’d bet­ ter go consult real quick with the powers that be, because this is a case that’s been screaming at everybody for years.
+The case against this young man was so weak that _Iudge Ellen Segal Huvellc has not only accused the government of "dragging [the case] out for no good rea­ son," but also expressed alarm at how weak the government’s case was, stating in a refusal to give them an extension to amass new evidence against ]awad, "You’d bet­ ter go consult real quick with the powers that be, because this is a case that’s been screaming at everybody for years.
 This case is an outrage to me ....
 I am not going to sit up here and wait for you to come up with new evidence at this late hour ....

-This case is in shambles.”26 On july 30, 2009,_Iudge Huvellc ordered the Obama administ1'ation to release _lawad by late August.
-She stated, “After this horrible, long, tortured history, I hope the government will succeed in getting' him back home ....
-Enough has been imposed on this young man to date.”27 The New York Times reported, in what can only be interpreted as another example of bad faith on the part ofthe Obama administration, that the justice Department responded to ]udge Huvelle’s ruling by suggesting that “they were studying whether to file civil­ ian criminal charges against Mr. Jawad.
-If they do, officials say, he could be trans­ ferred to the United States to face charges, instead of being sent to Afghanistan, where his lawyers say he would be released to his mother.”23 In August of 2009, Mohammed Jawad was flown from Cuba to Afghanistan and released to his fam­ ily.
+This case is in shambles."26 On july 30, 2009,_Iudge Huvellc ordered the Obama administ1'ation to release _lawad by late August.
+She stated, "After this horrible, long, tortured history, I hope the government will succeed in getting' him back home ....
+Enough has been imposed on this young man to date."27 The New York Times reported, in what can only be interpreted as another example of bad faith on the part ofthe Obama administration, that the justice Department responded to ]udge Huvelle’s ruling by suggesting that "they were studying whether to file civil­ ian criminal charges against Mr. Jawad.
+If they do, officials say, he could be trans­ ferred to the United States to face charges, instead of being sent to Afghanistan, where his lawyers say he would be released to his mother."23 In August of 2009, Mohammed Jawad was flown from Cuba to Afghanistan and released to his fam­ ily.
 The U.S. government claims the criminal investigation is still open, but the chance of such an investigation taking place is now unlikely.